Chee-Kit Looi 吕赐杰

 His research on seamless and mobile learning has made good progress toward creating a model of 1:1 computing in schools.
 His work created and transformed the complete curricula of Primary 3 and 4 science in Nan Chiau Primary School in Singapore so that they can harness the affordances of mobile devices for inquiry learning.
 Because of the good research outcomes, the school has decided to scale-up its 1:1 implementation to all of the Primary 3 and 4 classes since 2011 till now.
 In 2013, the school works with ten other schools in to scale-up the curricular innovation, supported by research into teacher professional development models, and sustainability and implementation issues.
 This research is remarkable in terms of reaching this stage of achieving sustainability and scalability.

 Chee Kit’s early mobile learning projects are featured amongst 25 handheld learning products and research projects in the U.S. and abroad in the US-based Sesame Workshop’s 2009 report on “Pockets of Potential: Using Mobile Technologies to Promote Children’s Learning.”
 Thus his work is part of a cool-headed overview of the potential of mobile technologies for children's learning, which ends with a proposal to the Obama government to adopt a "multi-sector action plan to transform mobile learning from a state of uneven and scattered innovation into a force for dynamic educational impact.”
 His mobile learning work is also cited in the US-based District Administration website which is widely read by US schools’ superintendents.

-Chee Kit is a founding member of the Global Chinese Society of Computers in Education, sits on its advisory board, as well as the advisory board of the Computers in Education journal published by Springer.
-He is the President-elect of the Global Chinese Society of Computers in Education.
+Chee Kit is a Fellow of the Asia-Pacific Society on Computers in Education.
+He is a founding member of the Global Chinese Society of Computers in Education, sits on its advisory board, as well as the advisory board of the Computers in Education journal published by Springer.
+He served as the President of the Global Chinese Society of Computers in Education from 2017 to 2019.